.

 The weather was perfect for most of the trip; however on the last night we went through a severe storm and all the passengers had to remain in their cabins.
 On this trip I visited Jamaica, Aruba, Curacao, Colombia, Panama, Costa Rica and Mexico.
 The highlights of the trip were taking a tour of Curacao by a bus converted to also cruise in the water and riding both the Panama Canal Railroad and a narrow gauge railroad in Costa Rica that was used to haul bananas to the port.

-Eastern Carribean
+Eastern Carribean on the Carnival Miracle

 Faithful Companions